patel-shivam/patel-shivam.github.io/index.md

 Hi there, I'm Shivam, a senior in the Electrical Engineering Department at [IIT Bombay](https://www.iitb.ac.in/).
 I am also pursuing a minor in Artificial Intelligence.

 I love playing with numbers and working on probability puzzles.
-This interest manifests into a love for Statistics, Machine Learning and algorithm design.
+This interest manifests into a love for Statistics, Learning Theory and algorithm design.

 I consider myself fortunate to be working with Prof. Vivek Borkar for my Bachelor's Thesis Project.